+356-2033-01-78

 Application processing time

-The Malta Permanent Residence Programme (MPRP) offers applicants the opportunity to secure permanent residency in Malta through economic investment.
-The programme is governed by the Malta Permanent Residence Programme Regulations, L.N.
-310 of 2024.
+The Malta Permanent Residence Programme, MPRP, offers applicants the opportunity to secure permanent residency in Malta through economic investment.
+The programme is governed by the Malta Permanent Residence Programme Regulations.

 To qualify, applicants must meet four requirements: invest in real estate, make a charitable donation to an NGO, cover state fees, and demonstrate ownership of assets.